MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

         <preference name="CodePushDeploymentKey" value="YOUR-IOS-DEPLOYMENT-KEY" />
     </platform>
 ```
     As a reminder, these keys are generated for you when you created your CodePush app via the CLI.
-If you need to retrieve them, you can simply run `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).
+If you need to retrieve them, you can run `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).

    > [!IMPORTANT]
-   > We [recommend](./cli.md#app-management) creating a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring separate keys for Android and iOS.
+   > We [recommend](./cli.md#app-management) creating a separate CodePush app for iOS and Android, which is why the above sample declares separate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS, so you don't need to add the additional `<platform>` element as illustrated above.*

     Beginning from version **1.10.0** you can sign your update bundles (for more information about code signing refer to relevant documentation [section](cli.md#code-signing)).
 In order to enable code signing for a Cordova application you should set up a public key to verify the bundle's signature by providing following a `preference` setting in `config.xml`:
 ```xml